-Notes: All graphs depict the distribution of firm sizes in labour units in equilibrium (grey filled bars) We show the distribution of firm sizes for four distinct levels of credit market access: autarky (p = 0.0, top figure), low credit market access (p = 0.25, second from top figure), half the population has credit market access (p = 5.0, second from top figure), and full access (p = 1.0, top figure).
+Notes: All graphs depict the distribution of firm sizes in labor units in equilibrium (grey filled bars) We show the distribution of firm sizes for four distinct levels of credit market access: autarky ($z(a, \theta) = 0.0$, top figure), low credit market access ($z(a, \theta) = 0.25$, second from top figure), half the population has credit market access ($z(a, \theta) = 0.5$, third from top figure), and full access ($z(a, \theta) = 1.0$, bottom figure).
 Throughout we impose perfect collateralisability of wealth ($\tau = 1$), perfect credit market competition ($\phi = 1.0$) assume that the distribution of asset holdings and productivities are independent ($\rho = 0$).
-Subfigure (A) presents the full distribution of firm sizes with \log{10} scale on the x-axis; subfigure (B) presents a zoomed-in version of the right tail of the firm size distribution.
+Subfigure (A) presents the full distribution of firm sizes with log10 scale on the x-axis; subfigure (B) presents a zoomed-in version of the right tail of the firm size distribution.
 In all figures the distribution of firm sizes in first best is also shown as benchmark (black outlined bars).